pareto-digital/OptionsBacktesting/README.md

 Strategy: Put credit spread<br/>

 ### Actions:<br/>
+Every Mon, Wed, Fri (excl. holidays when markets are closed), sell put credit spread that expires a week from then.<br/>
 Short leg: Sell one put contract at 10 delta and collect credit<br/>
 Long leg: but one put contract at 6 delta and pay debit<br/>